 “I think it’s great because we leave the city for the whole day.
-Darren and I get to ski together without the kids,” said St-Mars.
+Darren and I get to ski together without the kids,” says St-Mars.
 “We meet the older boys for lunch at Whitehorn Lodge and we love the social aspect at the end of the day, meeting other families for a drink.”

-Mom can take off for fresh tracks in the morning while dad takes junior skiing in the beginner area, then she can hand off the pass to dad so he can ski in the afternoon while she watches a movie in the day lodge, for example.
+Mom can take off for fresh tracks in the morning while Dad takes junior skiing in the beginner area, then she can hand off the pass to Dad so he can ski in the afternoon while she watches a movie in the day lodge, for example.

 The original surface carpet will remain on the more gently graded portion of the beginner area, while the two new moving carpets will work in tandem to take beginners higher up the hill as they advance.

-“Kids can do tricks in a safe, controlled way,” said Moynihan.
+“Kids can do tricks in a safe, controlled way,” says Moynihan.
 “They can land on the Bag Jump and it will absorb their fall.”
 He says it’s intended more for teenagers to use, but parents are welcome to relive their ‘80s glory days by trying a daffy.

-“It’s going to be the perfect option for some of our customers,” said Moynihan, who notes that many parents don’t like to send cash with their kids because they have no idea how it gets spent (or, the child loses it).
+“It’s going to be the perfect option for some of our customers,” says Moynihan, who notes that many parents don’t like to send cash with their kids because they have no idea how it gets spent (or, the child loses it).
 “This way the parent is sent an e-mail for every transaction.
 They can see what their child is spending money on.”